NikhilYadav04/NIT_Essay_Pipeline/README.md

 ## Overview

-This repository contains the full research implementation produced during the summer internship.
+This repository contains the current progress for the Essay Scoring System.
 The project investigates whether multi-agent LLM architectures can produce accurate, interpretable, and rubric-aligned essay scores comparable to human graders.

 Two pipeline architectures are implemented and benchmarked: